thecrackofdan/quaiminer-core/CONTRIBUTING.md

 - Check existing documentation
 - Review closed issues/PRs for similar work

-Thank you for contributing to QuaiMiner Core! 🚀
+Thank you for contributing to QuaiMiner CORE! 🚀